Harrison White: Columbia University

 In 1988, White joined Columbia University as a professor of sociology and was the director of the Paul F. Lazarsfeld Center for the Social Sciences.
 This was at the early stages of what is perhaps the second major revolution in network analysis, the so-called "New York School of relational sociology."
 This invisible college included Columbia as well as the New School for Social Research and New York University.
 While the Harvard Revolution involved substantial advances in methods for measuring and modeling social structure, the New York School involved the merging of cultural sociology with network-structural sociology, two traditions which had previously been antagonistic.
 White stood at the heart of this, and his magnum opus Identity and Control was a testament to this new relational sociology.

 In 1992, White received the named position of Giddings Professor of Sociology and was the chair of the department of sociology for various years until his retirement.
-He now resides in Tucson, Arizona.
+He resided in Tucson, Arizona.